JustMeZXX/Multi-Modal-Sensor-Fusion-for-Acoustic-Exploration-of-Aircraft-Signals/README.md

 The citation information will be provided here.

 ### Acknowledge
-The acknowledge information will be provided here.
+The acknowledgement will be provided here.